KreeZixx/Discord.js/README.md

 # Disocrd.JS script
-Free JavaScript Source to code your own discord bot..
+Free JavaScript Source to code your own discord bot!

 Feel Free to Support @Albertless and me by following us : https://that.ju.mp/ https://not.ju.mp/

+Enjoy ans Share our Works if you want to help us..